ajeanmahoney/diff-examples/displayref-diffs.md

 ## Repurposing the Encapsulation Format {#repurposing}

 The encrypted payload of an Oblivious HTTP request and response is a binary HTTP message
-{{BINARY}}.
+{{RFC9292}}.
 The Client and Oblivious Gateway Resource agree on this encrypted payload type by specifying the media type "message/bhttp" in the HPKE info string and HPKE export context string for request and response encryption, respectively.